 This online tool can estimate the difference an individual might pay in federal income tax using the current Internal Revenue Service tax code and the tax bill President Trump announced on April 26, 2017.
 The calculator takes into consideration wages, salaries, income, adjustments to income, deductions, as well as exemptions.
 As new details are provided, we will update this calculator.

 The variables used in our online calculator are defined in detail below, including how to interpret the results.

 In this drop down box, select the federal income tax rate schedule that applies: single, married filing separate returns, married filing joint returns, or head of household.

 While it was initially made public Trump's tax proposal would have only three tax brackets (10%, 25% and 35%), the income thresholds for each bracket were only recently released.
-This calculator presents the user with three possible scenarios.
-Using the drop down box, the user can see the potential impact on federal income taxes in 2018 under the new law.
+This calculator allows the user to see the potential impact on federal income taxes in 2018 under the new law.
 The final bill contained brackets of 10%, 12%, 22%, 24%, 32%, 35% and 37%.

 This is the total of all wages, salaries, and income, as typically reported on the tax Form W-2.